jiz148/personal-page/docs/stories.md

 * Put needed js script in [blog_base.js](../blog/templates/blog_base_static/blog_base_js/blog_base.js) in `blog_base_js`
 * Set the 'Blog' button on `base_page.html` to the blog `base` url
 * After based page loaded, load article list to `blog-content`
-* items in the side bar should include displaying articles in each category, and a sign-in button
+* Items in the side bar should include displaying articles in each category, and a sign-in button

 #### Create Article List Template

 * [article_list.html](../blog/templates/blog/article_list.html)
-* loads the `article_list` given by the View
+* Loads the `article_list` given by the View
+* Display only first 100 characters of text using `{{ article|slice:":100" }}`
+* Should display fields: owner, updated_at, category
+* Should have choice of adding and removing to favorites by a star button
+* Should have choice of updating and deleting for the owners
+* Each Article should have a "Read More" Button to generate the full article detail to `blog-conent`

+#### Create Category Detail Template

+* In [blog/category_detail.html](../blog/templates/blog/category_detail.html), list each article within that category
+* Loads the `article_set.values` given by the `catetory`
 * Display only first 100 characters of text using `{{ article|slice:":100" }}`
 * Should display fields: owner, updated_at, category
 * Should have choice of adding and removing to favorites by a star button